-- Product Lifetime = The lifetime per market is one year after the next major release, but no less than three years - Radiation Treatment Planning System Software = The generic name of the product - 产品名称: 放射治疗计划系统软件 (for the Chinese market only) - Indicates that the product is a medical device - Unique Device Identification number - Driver information = The installed version for the Mevion Spot Map Converter.
+- Product name = RayStation - 产品型号: RayStation (for the Chinese market only) - Release version = 10.0 - Marketing name = RayStation 10A - Software build number = 10.0.0.1154 - Clinical build = Indicates that this is a product for clinical use - Product Lifetime = The lifetime per market is one year after the next major release, but no less than three years - Radiation Treatment Planning System Software = The generic name of the product - (for the Chinese market only) - = Indicates that the product is a medical device - = Unique Device Identification number - Driver information = The qualified driver version for the Mevion Spot Map Converter.
 Expand this field by clicking the arrow.